 We found evidence of limited circulation of AIVs, including H5Nx subtypes, in the Falklands before 2023/2024.
 Hence, overall, local wildlife likely had little to no immune protection against HPAI.
 Exposure to different Hx subtypes can provide varying levels of cross-protection against HPAI depending on the subtype combinations35,43.
 Both H5- and AIV-seropositive individuals could thus have had some partial protection against H5Nx HPAI.
 These individuals were primarily steamer ducks, with high H5-seroprevalence, and rockhopper penguins and skuas, with low AIV-seroprevalences.
 These species, despite breeding or foraging near colonies of albatrosses and gentoo penguins impacted by H5Nx HPAI, experienced only minor or no mortality.

-Other factors than adaptive immunity have to explain the observed heterogeneity across species in mortality though, as, for instance, the striated caracara population was completely naïve before HPAI incursion yet did not experience any HPAI-related mortality.
+Other factors than adaptive immunity have to explain the observed heterogeneity across species in mortality though, as, for instance, the striated caracara population was completely naïve before HPAI incursion yet it did not experience any HPAI-related mortality.
 In apex predators, which all scavenge, these factors could consist in adaptations to carrion eating, such as innate immunity or chemical defences49.

 Considering the observed H5-seroprevalences at the end of summer 2023/2024, we can expect strong heterogeneities across species in immune protection against potential future HPAI outbreaks.
 Apex predators exhibited high seroprevalences and could be protected, leading to lower mortality in the affected species such as skuas.
 For instance, in Canada, seabirds had significantly less mortality in the second season with HPAI50.
-On the contrary, basal predators seem to have acquired little immunity and may be severely impacted again in case of future HPAI outbreaks.
+On the contrary, meso predators seem to have acquired little immunity and may be severely impacted again in case of future HPAI outbreaks.

 Implication for future surveillance

 Most of the current HPAI panzootic surveillance in wildlife has been based on PCR screening (e.g., see51).
-PCR screening can precisely identify pathogens and inform on infectious status at the time of sampling, but only detects pathogens during their often brief infectious period.
+PCR screening can precisely identify pathogens and inform on infectious status at the time of sampling, but only detects pathogens during their often-brief infectious period.
 As a result, PCR screening on its own can lead to underestimated incidence rates or even missed outbreaks.
 When focused on dead animals in particular, it biases detection towards lethal cases, leading to overestimated cate-fatality rates, and neglecting individuals surviving infection despite the critical role they can play in pathogen spread.
 In contrast, antibodies persist for months after infection35, providing a longer detection window and enabling the identification of outbreaks that PCR might miss.
 Hence, although serological data can be challenging to interpret52, they prove valuable for detecting present or past outbreaks (e.g., see53), assessing outbreak extents, and understanding host survival4,16 and transmission pathways17, as also recently demonstrated in humans54.

 In the Falklands, antibody screening of apex predators prove particularly efficient to track H5Nx dynamics, these species thus representing excellent sentinel species55.
 These species showed high AIV- and H5-seroprevalences after H5Nx HPAI incursion in the Falklands, including on islands with no known outbreak or case, potentially revealing missed and/or offshore cases.
 In particular, we detected the first H5-seropositive striated caracara a week before the first detected H5N1 HPAI case.
 This raises the question of the actual date of HPAI introduction in the Falklands, suggesting it was likely earlier than thought.